FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 The `Interactive` class extends the `Nutrition` class and handles user interaction via the CLI.
 In other words, this is where the magic happens!

 This class includes:
-- **`handle_invalid_input()`**: This method takes care of invalid inputs, such as words, spaces, numbers, etc, where either "y" or "n" only should be selected.
+- **`handle_invalid_input()`**: This method takes care of invalid inputs, such as words, spaces, numbers, etc, where either "y" or "n" should be selected.
 Fun fact: this method was created as I noticed that inside the next method I was repeating some while loops logic.
 - **`interactive_mode()`**: This method manages the main logic of the program, allowing users to input food items, quantities, and interact with the food database.
 If a food item is not found, users are prompted to add it to the database.
 It basically handles everything inside a while loop, therefore until the user doesn't decide to stop adding food, the loop will go on.
 Inside the general while loop, handle_invalid_input() is called, as to handle wrong input.
 That is, when asked to add more food or to save new food, if you enter anything other than "y" or "n" you'll get a message saying that the input you entered is invalid.

-  It makes sense that this method calls a lot of the methods from the previous classes, because this it where the interaction with the user happens.
+  It makes sense that this method calls a lot of the methods from the previous classes, because this is where the interaction with the user happens.
 So, in a way, everything comes together here.
 ```python
 class Interactive(Nutrition):
     def __init__(self, file):